 Vanguard Total Bond Market ETF (BND)

-BND is a broad-exposure, exchange-traded bond fund that targets U.S. investment-grade bonds with medium- or long-term maturities.
-Being passively managed, the fund’s cost is low — 0.035% — and the yield is fair at 1.2%.
+BND is a broad-exposure, exchange-traded bond fund that targets US investment-grade bonds with medium or long-term maturities.
+Being passively managed, the fund’s cost is low at 0.035% and the yield is fair at 1.2% as of the time of writing.

-The fund’s assets under management are over $58 billion, which are invested in more than 9,650 bonds, with about 42% in Treasury and other agency debt, 29% in investment-grade corporates, 24% in MBSes, and the rest in sovereign debt and asset-backed securities.
+As of February 2021, the fund’s assets under management were over $58 billion, invested in more than 9,650 bonds, with about 42% in Treasury and other agency debt, 29% in investment-grade corporates, 24% in mortgage-backed securities, and the rest in sovereign debt and asset-backed securities.

 iShares Core U.S. Aggregate Bond ETF (AGG)

-An index fund that tracks the Bloomberg Barclays U.S. Aggregate Bond Index, which is the standard benchmark for most bond funds, AGG is one of the best bond ETFs in the market.
-The fund’s cost is 0.04%, and the yield is 1.3%.
+AGG is one of the best bond ETFs in the market, being an index fund that tracks the Bloomberg Barclays U.S. Aggregate Bond Index: the standard benchmark for most bond funds.
+The fund’s cost is 0.04%, and the yield is 1.3% as of February 2021.

 iShares Core Total USD Bond Market ETF (IUSB)

-IUSB, $54.78 is a strong core bond fund that offers a mixture of primarily investment-grade debt and higher-yield bonds.
+IUSB is a strong core bond fund that offers a mixture of primarily investment-grade debt and higher-yield bonds.
 The fund’s portfolio includes nearly 10,000 bonds, with about 33% in investment-grade corporate debt, 31% in Treasuries, 23% in mortgage-backed securities, and the rest is sprinkled among agency issues, international sovereign debt, and other types of bonds.
-The yield is 1.7%, while the cost is just 0.06%.
+The yield is 1.7%, while the cost is just 0.06% as of February 2021.

 Fidelity U.S. Bond Index Fund (FXNAX)

 FXNAX is an index bond fund that tracks the Bloomberg Barclays U.S. Aggregate Bond Index, with about 41% of the fund's holdings in U.S. Treasury-related securities and 26% are in corporate bonds.
-The current distribution yield of the fund is 1.72%, while the expense rate is small — just 0.025%.
+As of the time of writing in February 2021, the distribution yield of the fund is 1.72%, while the expense rate is small — just 0.025%.

 Vanguard Core Bond Fund Investor (VCORX)

 VCORX is an actively managed core bond mutual fund.
-With over $2.2 billion under management, the fund invests across the spectrum of investment-grade debt (nearly 1,300 bonds at the moment), with a wide range of maturities (an average of 7.3 years).
+With over $2.2 billion under management as of February 2021, the fund invests across the spectrum of investment-grade debt (nearly 1,300 bonds at the moment), with a wide range of maturities (an average of 7.3 years).

 The portfolio’s holdings are as follows: 37% in government mortgage-backed securities, 35% in investment-grade corporate debts, and 16% in Treasuries.
-VCORX charges 0.25% in annual fees, and its three-year total return is 18.4%.
+VCORX charges 0.25% in annual fees, and its three-year total return is 18.4% as of 2021.

-Bond funds are a peculiar form of investment in the bond market.
-Unlike the individual bonds that you can hold till maturity to get your full capital while collecting interest, a bond fund doesn’t have a specified maturity date — you only buy and sell them at the current net asset value (NAV).
-Thus, it is better to invest in bond funds (rather than individual bonds) when interest rates are expected to decline because bond prices will be rising, which offers you the opportunity to sell at a higher NAV.
+Expert Tip on Investing in Bond Funds“ Bond funds are a passive form of investment in the bond market.
+Unlike the individual bonds that you can hold till maturity to retain your full capital while collecting interest, a bond fund doesn’t have a specified maturity date; you only buy them to sell at a higher net asset value (NAV) while earning a monthly income.
+Thus, it is better to invest in bond funds (rather than individual bonds) when interest rates are expected to decline because bond prices will be rising, which offers you the opportunity to sell at a higher NAV. ”- VantagePointTrading Press Team VantagePointTrading Press Team

 There are many reasons to want to invest in a bond fund.
 It easily offers you a diversified bond portfolio that is managed by a professional.
 Also, bond funds have good liquidity, making them easy to buy and sell at your convenience.
 Moreover, there is a monthly income stream, which can be tax-free if it is a municipal bond fund.